 The activities are well-designed to make it very easy for you.
 They start out with a brief overview of the activity so you can see at a glance whether or not it’ll be right for your students.
 Then, it moves into the detailed step-by-step instructions that start with what you need to do for prep before class, how to explain the activity to your students, and then what the students actually have to do.
 Finally, don’t forget about the handy teaching tips that’ll make the activity go even better, and you can also avoid some of the most common problems.

-Where Can I Get these ESL Icebreakers?
+Where Can I Get the Book?

 Does it sound like this book is exactly what you need?
 If you liked this group therapy ice breaker activity, you’ll probably love it.
 Click the link below to learn more about it on Amazon: